numpy/numpy/doc/source/reference/arrays.datetime.rst

 hours ('h'), minutes ('m'), seconds ('s'), milliseconds ('ms'), and some additional SI-prefix seconds-based units.
 The `datetime64` data type also accepts the string "NAT", in any combination of lowercase/uppercase letters, for a "Not A Time" value.
+The string "now" gives results for the current time.

 .. admonition:: Example